docusign/extension-app-data-io-and-verification-reference-implementation/README.md

     ```

+    **Note:** "street2" is an optional parameter.

-  - Typeahead.Version1.PostalAddress: This action will return a list of suggested addresses based on if the sample database contains one or more partial matches to the request body.
+  - `Typeahead.Version1.PostalAddress`: This action will return a list of suggested addresses if the sample database contains one or more partial matches to the request body.

     Example JSON request body:

-    **Note:** "street2" is an optional parameter.

     ```
     {